10 Fantastic Things to Do in Wissahickon Gorge in Philadelphia

 The Fingerspan Bridge can be found at the following coordinates: 40.046522, -75.211618.
 The closest parking is located at Glen Fern.

 No one quite knows how the Devil’s Pool got its name.
 However, this deep pool of water is certainly a beautiful site to see.
-A small waterfall cascades through the rocks on Cresheim Creek, just a few feet upstream of its confluence with the Wissahickon.
+A small waterfall, the only waterfall in Philly, cascades through the rocks on Cresheim Creek, just a few feet upstream of its confluence with the Wissahickon.

 This beautiful natural site has unfortunately been marred in recent years as it has become a popular hangout spot for local youth.
 Still, if you have a chance to visit it outside of peak times, this is a great spot to see.
 It’s also worth noting that if you approach Devil’s Pool from the north, you’ll pass over some beautiful rocks along the Wissahickon Creek.